ariavhayempour/Trucks_On_State/README.md

 ## 📧 Contact

 For questions, suggestions, or to add your food cart to the platform:
-- Project Maintainer: Ariav Hahayempour
+- Project Maintainer: Ariav Hayempour
 - GitHub: [@ariavhayempour](https://github.com/ariavhayempour)